MicrosoftDocs/visualstudio-docs/docs/rtvs/r-projects-in-visual-studio.md

 # Create R projects in Visual Studio

-An R project (an `.rxproj` file) identifies all the source and content files associated with your project.
+An R project (an *.rxproj* file) identifies all the source and content files associated with your project.
 It also contains build information for each file, maintains the information to integrate with source-control systems, and helps you organize your application into logical components.
 Workspace-related information such as the list of installed packages, however, is maintained separately in the workspace itself.

 Projects are always managed within a Visual Studio *solution*, which can contain any number of projects that can reference one another.
 See [Use multiple project types in Visual Studio](#use-multiple-project-types-in-visual-studio).

 ## Creating a new R project

 1. Start Visual Studio.
-1. Choose **File > New > Project...** (Ctrl+Shift+N)
+1. Choose **File > New > Project...** (**Ctrl**+**Shift**+**N**)
 1. Select "R Project" from under **Templates > R**, give the project a name and location, and select **OK**:

     ![New Project dialog box for R in Visual Studio (RTVS in VS2017)](media/getting-started-01-new-project.png)

-This command creates a project with an empty `script.R` file open in the editor.
+This command creates a project with an empty *script.R* file open in the editor.
 Notice also in **Solution Explorer** there are two other files in the project:

 ![Contents of an R project created from the template](media/projects-template-results.png)

-The `.Rhistory` records whatever commands you enter into the [R Interactive](interactive-repl-for-r-in-visual-studio.md) window.
+The *.Rhistory* records whatever commands you enter into the [R Interactive](interactive-repl-for-r-in-visual-studio.md) window.
 You can open a dedicated history window with the **R Tools** > **Windows** > **History** command.
 That window has a toolbar button and context menu items to clear history contents.

-The `rproject.rproj` file maintains certain R-specific project settings that aren't otherwise managed by Visual Studio:
+The *rproject.rproj* file maintains certain R-specific project settings that aren't otherwise managed by Visual Studio:

 | Property | Default | Description |
 | --- | --- | --- |